-Starting a business with someone means you’re entering into a (hopefully) long, close, business relationship with them – apart from your partner, they’re the person you’ll spend the most amount of time with.
+Starting a business with someone means you’re entering into a (hopefully) long and close relationship with them – apart from your partner, they’re the person you’ll spend the most amount of time with.

-We spend so much time together that it means we need to spend time apart, spend time on hobbies like mountain biking and Dungeons & Dragons – but that makes the time we do spend on the business all the more fulfilling.
+We spend so much time together that it means we need to spend time apart; on hobbies like mountain biking and Dungeons & Dragons, or with our other friends.
+It's invaluable that we get a break from each other so that the time we do spend on the business is all the more fulfilling.

 Honesty is important regardless of who you’re working with, but working with a friend makes it essential.

 It should be easy to be honest with someone who you’ve known for a long time, but closeness can make saying what you really think much harder.

 We’ve had plenty of slanging matches when something isn’t going right, but we know that if something is wrong we’ll give each other the right feedback so we can do better next time.
 As we've recruited staff, we've tried to keep our relationship honest while still acting appropriately as employers – basically, take any debates outside.

 Plan for an exit

 When you’re going into business, the last thing you want is to think about what’ll happen if it comes to an end – but that’s a reality you need to plan for.
 Detail what will happen in the event of the business closing in your share holder agreement.